AgniKul Cosmos

-AgniKul Cosmos Private Limited is an Indian aerospace manufacturer based in National Center for Combustion R&D (NCRD) of IIT Madras, Chennai.
+AgniKul Cosmos Private Limited is a private Indian aerospace manufacturer and commercial launch service provider based in National Centre for Combustion Research and Development (NCCRD) of IIT Madras, Chennai.
 The start up aims to develop and launch its own small-lift launch vehicle such as the Agnibaan, capable of placing 100 kg payload into a 700 km orbit.

-The first commercial launch was expected in 2022.
-However, no launch happened in that year.
+The first suborbital test vehicle was successfully launched on 30 May 2024.
+This mission achieved several notable milestones including world's first flight with a single-piece 3D-printed engine, India's first semi-cryo engine launch and India's first launch from a private launch pad.

 History

-The company was founded by Srinath Ravichandran and Moin SPM within IIT Madras with a seed funding of ₹3 crore with aim to develop and launch its first rocket in 2021 and subsequently develop ability to provide launch service for satellites weighing up to 100 kg.
+The company was founded by Srinath Ravichandran, Moin SPM, Satyanarayanan Chakravarthy and Janardhana Raju within IIT Madras with a seed funding of ₹3 crore with aim to develop and launch its first rocket in 2021 and subsequently develop ability to provide launch service for satellites weighing up to 100 kg.
 The start-up later managed to raise up to ₹23.4 crore from investors.
-Till end of 2020, the company had raised almost $4 million and headed towards Indian Space Research Organisation for advisory.
+Till end of 2020, the company had raised almost $4 million and headed towards ISRO for advisory.
 A Non-Disclosure Agreement (NDA) was signed with Department of Space to obtain government's technological assistance in development of launch vehicles.
-Although the company entered an agreement with Alaska Aerospace Corp. to launch rocket from Kodiak Launch Complex as a commercial launch pad to test rockets was not available in India, the deal eventually fizzled out as no progress was made with the vehicle.
+Although the company entered an agreement with Alaska Aerospace Corporation to launch rocket from Kodiak Launch Complex as a commercial launch pad to test rockets was not available in India, the deal eventually fizzled out as no progress was made with the vehicle.
 AgniKul has received investment from personal capacity of Anand Mahindra, chairman of Mahindra Group.
 Although, amount was not specified.

 AgniKul signed a framework agreement with the Department of Space in September 2021 for access to ISRO facilities and technical expertise for the development of its two-stage small-satellite Agnibaan launch vehicle.
 On 7 November 2022, Agnikul Cosmos bought its first Flight Termination System (FTS) from ISRO.
 It will be used in Agnibaan scheduled for launch from Satish Dhawan Space Centre.